afidosstar/sails-hook-swagger/README.md

 `apis`           | ['./api/docs/User.yml']       | Define your api array. (**optional**)
 `ui`             | 'new'                         | Value list complet is:  `new`, `last` or `custom`.
-Default is `new` `uiIndex`        | 'index.html'                  | Index of ui .Default is `index.html` `swaggerDocsFile`| 'assets/api/docs-api.json'    | manuelly set documentation of api on format json or yml.use this un production
+Default is `new` `uiIndex`        | 'index.html'                  | Index of ui .Default is `index.html` `docsFile`       | true                          | Is used for load documentation with file `swaggerDocsFile`| 'assets/api/docs-api.json'    | manuelly set documentation of api on format json or yml.use this un production after set `docsFile` to true
 `uiPath`         | '/path-of-swagger-ui'         | if ui= custom, you must specify this,otherwise that will throw error `folder`         |'/assets/docs'                 | Path to folder where `custom-swagger.css` and `custom-swagger.js` are stored (**optional**)